monsoonmaelstrom/book2/book2.md

 “Beds,” Henry says wistfully.

-“Beds are nice,” Peter says, “but I’ll be happy to not spend everyday walking from sunup until sundown.”
+“Beds are nice,” Peter remarks, “but I’ll be happy not to spend everyday walking from sunup until sundown.”

 “Eating something besides rabbit.
 If I never eat rabbit again, it’ll be too soon,” Gavin comments.

-“You’re not wrong about that,” Alex says, nodding in agreement.
+“You’re not wrong about that,” Alex notes, nodding in agreement.

 “Lisette?
 What about you?”
-I ask.
+I probe.

-“I don’t know,” she says, clearly distracted.
+“I don’t know,” she mumbles, clearly distracted.

 I hear Alex sigh.